Contact Us

 One of the most recent cold periods was "The Little Ice Age," a 500-Year plus span that extended from the early 1300s to the mid-1800s.
 During that time, there was little solar activity, or solar storms, which scientists refer to as the “Maunder Minimum.”
 There were also numerous volcanic eruptions in the 1800s like Krakatoa and Mt.
 Tambora.
 In 1815, Mt.
 Tambora has a major eruption which was the largest recorded one in human history.
 The explosion sent thousands of tons of ash and dust into the atmosphere resulting in the lowering of Earth's temperature by several degrees and numerous extremes.
 The event also led to a "year without a summer" in 1816 across parts of northern Europe and U.S. as snow was reported in each month of the year, including the summer season.

 During the early 1970s, our planet was in the midst of a colder and drier weather cycle that led to concerns of another "Little Ice Age."
-Inflationary recessions and oil shortages led to rationing and long gas lines at service stations worldwide.
 Since that time, global temperatures have steadily climbed to the levels they are today.
-But, there were several interruptions of this global warming cycle.
-In June, 1991, Mt.
+But there were several interruptions of this global warming cycle.
+In June 1991, Mt.
 Pinatubo erupted in the Philippines leading a temporary drop of about one degree of the Earth's average temperature.
 In the late 2000s, a strong La Nina and very low solar activity likely helped to slightly lower global temperatures before rebounding in the early 2010s.

 The Weather Science Foundation also predicted, based on these various climate cycles, that our planet would turn much warmer and wetter by the early 2000s, resulting in general global prosperity.
 They also said that we would be seeing widespread weather "extremes."
 There's little doubt that most of their early predictions came true.
 In the decade of the 2010s, hundreds of thousands of weather records, more high than low, were broken worldwide.
-That trend is expected to continue for current decade and beyond.
+That trend is expected to continue.

 Dr. Wheeler also discovered that a much warmer and drier climatic cycle affects our planet.
 The last such "warm and dry" peak occurred in 1930s, around the end of the infamous "Dust Bowl" period.
 During that time, extreme heat and dryness, combined with a multitude of problems during the "Great Depression," made living conditions practically intolerable.

-We believe that were in the next “warm and dry” climatic phase, and it’s scheduled to peak around the mid-2030s.
-It's very possible that we could see an average global temperature rise above 60 degrees during the 2020s.
-This would be largely due, according to most climate scientists, to the continuation of adding more greenhouse gasses, like carbon dioxide, into the atmosphere.
+We believe that we’re in the next “warm and dry” climatic phase, and it’s scheduled to peak around the mid-2030s.
+It's very possible that we could see an average global temperature rise above 60 degrees by the end of this decade.
+This would be largely due, according to most climate scientists, to the continuation of adding more greenhouse gases, like carbon dioxide, into the atmosphere.
 A major volcanic eruption would likely be the one and perhaps only natural event to drop the Earth’s temperature.

 Based on current data, this warmer period caused by increased carbon dioxide, cycles and perhaps other unknown factors could produce even hotter and drier weather patterns in the coming decades.
+However, if there was a major volcanic eruption or other events that would send vast amounts of sun-reflecting materials into the atmosphere, global temperatures would likely reverse.
 We also believe that our prolonged period of wide weather “extremes,” the worst in at least 1,000 years, will continue and perhaps become more severe in the years to come.
-We already had the most named storms (30) in the Atlantic and Caribbean waters in 2020.

 Global temperature chart was complied by Climatologist Cliff Harris that combined the following resources: